 Please note that the multiplicity of the Class GWAssociatedProtectedArea is 0 to many.
 Therefore, if there are no associated protected areas to report for the relevant water body, this whole class does not need to be reported.

 Currently, there is no guidance nor an obligation under the Nitrate Directive to create unique, INSPIRE compliant identifiers for Nitrate Vulnerable Zones.
 Consequently, they cannot yet be linked to the spatial data under the WFD.
-As an intermediate solution MS are asked to just include a general country-code plus and extension like NLNitrateVZ (for NL) or ITNitrateVZ (for IT) to the relevant reporting if applicable.
+As an intermediate solution MS are asked to just include a general country-code plus and extension like NLNVZ (for NL) or ITNVZ (for IT) to the relevant reporting if applicable.
 Alternatively, the area could be designated as a general ‘protected area’

 Member State’s 2-letter ISO country code: http://publications.europa.eu/code/en/en-370100.htm (Note: for Greece use ‘EL’)